 If you wish to make reservations to attend a Toa Luau event, click here.

 Wednesday, November 28, 2018.
-Darin, Robyn, Olivia, and Isabel set off on their snorkeling cruise while Linda and I spent quiet time at the timeshare.
+Darin, Robyn, Olivia, and Isabel set off on their snorkeling cruise while Linda and I had a quiet time at the timeshare.
 The twins reported that they saw dolphins.
-After Robyn and family returned we set out to the north of the island.
+After Robyn and their family returned, we set out to the north of the island.

-First stop was Matsumoto’s Shave Ice.
-When Robyn did her research, she looked for the best places to visit on the island, and often the first to start a trend.
-Matsumoto’s began business on the island in 1951, offers shaved ice in 39 different flavors, plain or on top of ice crème.
-With the shaved ice, you add up to 3 flavors or select from popular options.
+The first stop was Matsumoto’s Ice.
+When Robyn did her research, she looked for the best places to visit on the island and was often the first to start a trend.
+Matsumoto’s business opened on the island in 1951, offers shaved ice in thirty-nine assorted flavors, plain or on top of ice crème.
+With shaved ice, you add up to three flavors or select from popular options.
 Naturally, I selected Hawaiian flavor on top of ice crème.

 The twins use their swimming skills to get close to the impressive Waimea Valley Waterfall.

 Orchids growing on trees are evident in the gardens.
-Acanthaceae family of herbs, shrubs, and vines represents one of Waimea Valley’s most colorful gardens.
-The gardens feature Halau Wa’a canoe and open houses to understand how Hawaiians built structures using available trees and plants, and where locals could congregate to confer on matters of community.
+Acanthaceae family of herbs, shrubs, and vines represents one of Waimea Valley’s colorful gardens.
+The gardens feature Halau Wa’a open houses to understand how Hawaiians built structures using available trees and plants, and where locals could congregate to confer on matters of the community.
 The gardens are set in a valley with impressive mountains lining the sides.
-In some places, the neighboring wind turbines can be observed rotating in its pleasant rhythm.
+In some places, the neighboring wind turbines can be observed rotating in their pleasant rhythm.

 The evening began by going to various stations to learn how to make the food, Hawaiian style.
 Green bananas are used.
-We were shown how to prepare taro, but with us doing the work to learn from the experience.
+We were shown how to prepare taro but worked to learn from the experience.
 Taro is a starchy root crop with edible leaves.
 It has provided good nutrition to Pacific Islanders for hundreds of years.
 Coconuts were split, the juices saved, and the coconut itself cut into small pieces.
-Ultimately, after the food preparation, they prepared a fire, Hawaiian style, to cook the food for an hour using hot rocks covered with leaves.
+After the food preparation, they prepared a fire, Hawaiian style, to cook the food for an hour using hot rocks covered with leaves.

 Thursday, November 29, 2018.
 Today started off as a lazy day.
 We left the suite after 10:00 am and drove to a nearby shopping center to eat at one of Robyn’s research favorites—My Café.
 I was able again to get my desired bacon, egg, wheat toast, preserves, pineapple juice, with each of the others selecting their desired breakfast.
 As popular as this restaurant is, we only had to wait 30 minutes for a table.

-We stopped in at Safeway for a small grocery shop.
+We stopped at Safeway for a small grocery shop.
 With our departure tomorrow, we only needed a few items.
-Next to nearby Island Markets to purchase a t-shirt for Linda, and one for me.
+Next to nearby Island Markets to purchase a T-shirt for Linda, and one for me.
 Naturally both with a Hawaiian theme.
-The reusable grocery bag cost us 15 cents, and again a pleasure to spend so little to help save the planet.
-Dark chocolate snacks are hard to come by on the island, but we found a box of dark chocolate covered macadamia nuts.
+The reusable grocery bag cost us fifteen cents, and again a pleasure to spend so little to help save the planet.
+Dark chocolate snacks are hard to come by on the island, but we found a box of dark chocolate-covered macadamia nuts.
 Wonderful.
 The afternoon was spent in the sun at the pool.
 Relaxing.

 Friday, November 30, 2018.
 We were required to vacate the Marriott timeshare by 10:00 am but only fly home at 10:00 pm.
 What to do for the next 12 hours?
 The weather forecast was rain.
 As it turned out, there were a few drops in the late afternoon, but nothing that could spoil our last day on the island.
 We had the rental car and decided to tour parts of the island we had not seen.